fluxcd/website/content/en/docs/guides/image-update.md

 Flux components to the default branch at the specified path.
 It then configures the target cluster to synchronize with the specified path inside the repository.

-!!! hint "GitLab and other Git platforms"
+{{% note title="GitLab and other Git platforms" %}}
 You can install Flux and bootstrap repositories hosted on GitLab, BitBucket, Azure DevOps and any other Git provider that support SSH or token-based authentication.
 When using SSH, make sure the deploy key is configured with write access.
 Please see the [installation guide](installation.md) for more details.
+{{% /note %}}

 ## Deploy a demo app